Rhosinjay-cyb/Microsoft-Sentinel/README.md

 ### 3. Creation of Analytics Rule

-The following task is the creation of analytics rule to detect securrity threat from the various logs ingested into Sentinel-integrated workspace.
+The following task is the creation of analytics rule to detect securrity threat from the multiple logs ingested into the Sentinel-integrated workspace.
 First of all, a security threat was simulated and an analytics rule was created to detect it.
-Starting with Azure Bastion, another public IP was used to connect to the VM via Bastion.
-Then a KQL query was written to detect it.
-Afterwards, the query was used to create a rule which will fire an alert next time a different public IP is used other than the trusted IP.
+Starting with Azure Bastion, another public IP was used to connect to the VM via Bastion, simulating a scenario whereby an unusual or anonymous IP is connecting to the VMs via Azure Bastion implying a security threat.
+Then a kusto query language (KQL) query was written to detect it.
+Afterwards, the query was used to create an analytics rule which will fire an alert next time a different public IP other than the trusted IP is used.

 ![image](Images/CR.png)

-The type of alert rule created here is an scheduled rule, meaning the query runs at a specified interval to detect security threats.
-Here the name of the alert is specified among other steps.
-An essential part in the creation of the alert rule is the entity mapping which enriches the alert by adding further information about the details of alert, providing a clear context about the alert, at the same time making it easier to be remediated.
+The type of alert rule created here is a scheduled rule, meaning the query runs at a specified interval to detect security threats.
+Here the name of the alert is specified (Unusual IP -Bastion Access) among other steps.
+An essential part in the creation of the alert rule is the entity mapping which enriches the alert by adding further information about the details of alert, providing a clear context about the alert to support its investigation, at the same time, making it easier to be remediated.

 ![image](Images/RL.png)